Ethics checks for law firms

 We cannot stress how important it is, if your law firm is considering taking part in an Ethics check, to appoint a designated Survey Manager to oversee the process and explain it to the firm’s employees.
 It is not a difficult or time consuming exercise but experience tells us that it is crucial to the success of the exercise and that it is best to appoint someone who has some management authority within the firm.
 We urge Survey Managers to familiarise themselves with the relevant (and crucial but straightforward) instructions, below:

-- Instructions for survey managers at participating (volunteer) law firms
+- Options and instructions for survey managers at participating (volunteer) law firms

 - Instructions for survey managers at ILPs undertaking a compliance audit